 The museum was certified by the Internal Revenue Services (IRS) as a 501(c )(3) nonprofit agency in January 1998. to share this little known Hawaiian African history to educate the community (young & old) via its collection in exhibits onsite and in public venues, youth enrichment programs in schools, cultural literacy basket for elementary schools, lunch & learn presentations, film and lecture series, to name a few program services.

 Who We Are

-To preserve, perpetuate & promote the history about Hawaiian Africana settlers, their descendants, & contemporary contributions to educate young and old residents.
+To preserve, perpetuate & promote the contributions about Africana early settlers, descendants, & contemporary (AA) to educate young and old residents including visitors.

-To preserve the footprints of Hawaiian Africana settlers, their descendants two hundred years contributions to Island history including World War II Pacific Theater to the 21st century.
+To preserve the footprints of Hawaiian Africana settlers, an amalgamation contributions to Island history including World War II Pacific Theater.